JamesCatt/CP-CSS/README.md

 ## Installation
 1. Place the `cpcss` folder in your `/user/addons` directory.
 2. Install from the Add-On Manager menu in the Control Panel.
 3. Open the CP CSS settings, and either enter your custom CSS directly in the first field, or a URL to a CSS file in the second field (this will override any CSS in the first field).
-There are two sets of fields for use with MSM.
 4. Enjoy!

 ## Note on MSM use
-Currently there are two sets of fields for use with two MSM sites.
-This is because MSM doesn't support separate settings for extensions on different sites.
-Conversion to a full module with proper MSM support is planned for a future release.
+Because MSM doesn't support separate site settings for extensions, the control panel will show the fields for each site in your installation across all site control panels.
+If any of your `site_id`s are greater than 10, the field labels will not display properly, but should the extension should still function properly.